hashat/myQMKlayout/README.md

+# myQMKlayout

-# What's this
+## What's this

-This is just me keeping track of my experiments with my keyboard(s in the future?) with QMK firmware
+This is just me keeping track of my experiments with my keyboard(s in the future?) with QMK firmware.

-## What' it for
+## What's it for

 Currently it is only for [Keychron K3 Pro ISO layout](https://www.keychron.com/collections/keychron-iso-jis-keyboard-collection/products/keychron-k3-pro-qmk-via-wireless-mechanical-keyboard-iso-layout-collection) keyboard.